ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 been previously developed, and validated for multiple application areas.
-Examples of such toolkits include elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], ANTsX [@Tustison:2021aa], and several others which have all been applied towards mouse brain spatial mapping.
+Examples of such toolkits include elastix [@Klein:2010aa], Slicer3D [@fedorov:2012aa], ANTsX [@Tustison:2021aa], and several others which have all been applied towards mouse brain spatial mapping (e.g., [@Rolfe:2023aa]).
 The main challenge, in these mouse-specific study scenarios, is that tailored pipelines often need be constructed from available software components.
 Investigators must therefore be familiar with the these tools for formulating new or adapting existing